England prepare for Ashes 'great escape'

 Captain Alyssa Healy has admitted they have not played their best cricket yet in the series, which in itself is a stark reminder of their brilliance that they can take a six-point lead when undercooked.

-"We've probably been off again a little bit for all three of the T20s," head coach Shelley Nitschke said after the Lord's defeat.
+"We've probably been off again a little bit for all three of the T20s," Australia head coach Shelley Nitschke said after the Lord's defeat.

 "England are playing good cricket, so we certainly know we have to play really good cricket as well.